torproject/sbws/docs/source/proposals/001-switchtohttp.rst

   If provided and file doesn't exist, it is a fatal configuration error.
 If provided and the server doesn't accept it, the destination is unusable.
   (optional)
-- ``server_cert_fingerprint``: a TLS certificate fingerprint that the server must use.
-It is a fatal configuration error to specify this but not enable ``verify_server_cert``.
-If not given, the server must use a trusted certificate. (optional)
-- ``verify_server_cert``: whether to verify the server certificate or not.
-  Default yes.
-If enabled and ``server_cert_fingerprint`` is not given, it must be trusted (as determined by the local machine's configuration outside of sbws).
-If enabled and ``server_cert_fingerprint`` is given, the certificate from the server must have the specified fingerprint.
-If enabled but neither of those things are true, the server is unusable. (optional)
+- ``verify_server_cert``: either a boolean or a path to a file.
+If yes (the default), the server's certificate must be trusted (as determined by the local machine's configuration outside of sbws).
+If no, do no verification of the certificate at all.
+If a path to a file and the file does not exist, it is a fatal configuration error.
+Otherwise, the certificate the server users must be present in the file pointed to by this option. (optional)

 Example: CDN
 '''''''''''''